-- Exosome Therapy - a peptide therapy where cell-derived nanoparticles play a vital role in cell-to-cell communication.
-They help regulate physiological processes and regenerate older cells by exposing them to exosomes from younger stem cells.
+- Exosome Therapy – a peptide therapy where cell-derived nanoparticles play a vital role in cell-to-cell communication.
+They help regulate physiological processes and regenerate older cells.

 - Plasmapheresis – separates the plasma from the blood where it is treated and returned back to the body.

 - Hyperbaric Oxygen Therapy (HBOT) – delivers pure oxygen to the patient in a pressurized chamber.
 Has been shown effective for neurological conditions.2